MarijaBorisov/ngsi-tools/README.md

 allows users to specify the number of entities they will get in return max value is 1000.
 More on information on this in official Fiware Orion [Documentation](https://fiware-orion.readthedocs.io/en/master/user/pagination/index.html).

 * **`config.db`**
     - Structures of entity types that can be uploaded via the Connector are saved in this database.
-It could be the same MongoDB database that the Orion Context Broker is using for saving its data.
+It could be the same MongoDB instance that the Orion Context Broker is using for saving its data, just the new "w4t-entities" database.

 #### **Rules/Structures of Entity Types**
 NGSI Connector API has support for rules.
 They represent a key aspect of API by providing users with a platform for customizing aspects of data creation before sending data to Fiware Orion.